 Using Surface or air assets

-Physical MAtoN could be deployed using surface ships or aircraft depending on the intended use (eg.Oil slick/pollution).
+Physical MAtoN could be deployed using surface ships or aircraft depending on the intended use (i.e. datum markers for SAR, ice floes or bergs, oil slicks or pollution, etc.).

 Promulgation

-The affected State shall promulgate the particulars of the MAtoN by use of all appropriate means, including use the appropriate methods of MSI broadcasting.
+The affected Authorities, similar to AtoN, shall promulgate the particulars of the MAtoN by use of all appropriate means, including use the appropriate methods of promulgating Maritime Safety Information (MSI).

 Monitoring and reporting